SaxonRah/DevPunk/ReadMe.txt

-OgmoPunkUI Is an attempt to combine alot of the flashpunk/punkui/ogmo level code / snippets into a gigantic lib to start from for noobies. :]
+DevPunk Is an attempt to combine alot of the flashpunk/punkui/ogmo level code / snippets into a gigantic lib to start from for noobies like myself. :]
 -Robert Chubb

 Sorry if there are deleted comments or some changed code in some files, I do it for readability on my part as i dev, I'll update the files once i'm finished with the first revision